 In general, single garage door dimensions are:

 The smallest width — 8′ x 7′ — will accommodate many vehicles.
 The 8 foot width is also a bit more common than the 10 foot width.
-It will be a very tight squeeze for larger SUV and trucks that have become commonplace in the Atlanta area.
+However, it will be a very tight squeeze for the larger SUVs and trucks that have become commonplace in the Atlanta area.
 A Toyota Prius will slide right into an 8-foot opening; a Ford Expedition might feel a bit snug, especially if you are navigating around bikes, lawn equipment and other items commonly found in a garage.